isabella-helliwell/Challenge_6/README.md

    ### 3.3 Create a Travel Itinerary Map
             Last part of the challenge is to create a route, using the WeatherPy_vacation.csv and show the route.
+For this we will use Google Directions.
+We will also create a marker layer map with a pop-up marker for each city on the itinerary.

             # Dependencies and Setup
             import pandas as pd